 The next step in the analysis is to determine how much of the total investment in the Draft Plan is allocated to the following two travel modes: transit (which includes investments in operations and capital improvements) and roadways (which includes investments in roads, highways and bridges).
-As shown in Chart 5-A below, the largest share of the investment in the Draft Plan is in public transit, at 64 percent, followed by roadways, at 32 percent.
+The largest share of the investment in the Draft Plan is in public transit, at 64 percent, followed by roadways, at 32 percent (see Chart 5-A below).
 A portion of the investment is excluded from the analysis, in cases where investments had no modal component or otherwise could not be assigned to a particular county or transit operator (such as regional planning funds, Climate Program funds, etc.).